 Sculptra

 Sculptra is a biostimulatory filler composed of poly-L-lactic acid (PLLA).
 Unlike HA fillers that provide immediate physical volume, Sculptra works by triggering the body’s natural regenerative processes.
 By creating a mild, controlled inflammatory response in the dermis, the microparticles stimulate fibroblast cells to synthesize new collagen.
-The outcome is a gradual thickening and firming of the skin over several months.
+The outcome is a gradual thickening and firming of the skin that develops over several months and can last two years or more.
+Sculptra is priced at $800 per vial at Grey Aesthetics, with promotional pricing available.

 Not Sure Which Filler Is Right for You?